 The Standard Approach

-With the standard approach here are some factors that you want to find in an ideal product:
+With the standard approach, here are some attributes that you want to find in an ideal product:

-- Priced between $15 – $50 on Amazon.
+- Priced between $15 and $50 on Amazon.
 After the Amazon fees for FBA, it’s hard to make much of a profit with products that sell for less than $15.
-Purchases under $50 tend to be impulse buys, so the sweet spot is between $15 – $50.
+Purchases under $50 tend to be impulse buys, so the sweet spot is between $15 and $50.

 - Small in size.
 Typically, you’d want to sell a product that could fit inside a shoebox.
-The storage fees that you will pay to have your products in Amazon’s warehouse will be higher if you’re selling an oversized product.
+The storage fees that you’ll pay to keep your products in Amazon’s warehouse are higher if you’re selling oversized products.
 Higher fees obviously cut into your profit.

 - Lightweight.
-If you’re shipping products from China, the cost will be influenced by the weight of the product.
-My wife and I had our inventory shipped by air express with DHL, UPS, or FedEx.
+If you’re sourcing products from China, your cost will be influenced by the weight of the product.
+My wife and I had our inventory shipped by air express with DHL, UPS or FedEx.
 That’s the most expensive shipping option, but our products were very lightweight so it still worked out.

 - Nothing with electronics or batteries.
-These types of products have a great defect rate, and will probably require more customer service.
-Batteries can also be an issue coming through customs.
+These types of products have a greater defect rate, and will probably require more customer service.
+Batteries can also be an issue when coming through customs.

 There are obviously many legitimate and convincing reasons to follow these criteria, and this is the approach my wife and I took when choosing our products.

 If there are convincing reasons to follow the standard approach, why would you want to take a different route?

 The vast majority of private label sellers are following the same criteria and looking for the same types of products.
 This leads to heavy competition.